Motorcycle News Events

 4/ The way the new mandatory Graduated Licensing System works in Victoria is based on the need for novice riders to continually develop their skills from the time that they gain their Permit as they progress through the Check Ride and Licence Assessment stages of the system.

 Our founder and senior instructor, Mel is now concentrating solely on our discretionary training options.
 As one of Victoria’s most experienced riding instructors Mel is now available to help you with any areas of your riding.
-Some of the options available are the Intermediate Skills Course and Advanced Roadcraft Course which will help to enhance your practical control skills and your defensive safety skills.
+Some of the options available are Private One On One Training and Advanced Roadcraft Course which will help to enhance your practical control skills and your defensive safety skills.

 He can also help you with a “Pre-Licence” observational ride which will help you assess whether your road craft skills are sufficient to get you through your upcoming Licence Assessment.
 All on-road sessions are carried out with helmet intercom and a video/USB of your riding will also be provided for your reference.

-We have a Ride Day (subject to numbers) planned for Friday 13th April (open to all bikes and riders) at the iconic Sandown Circuit – call to book early and ask about our EARLY BIRD special discount.
+We have a Ride Day (subject to numbers) occasionally planned for (open to all bikes and riders) at the iconic Sandown Circuit – call to book early and ask about our EARLY BIRD special discount.
 The Best idea is to “Like our Facebook Page” so you will be kept up to date with events

 SUMMER RIDING TIPS